kubeflow/community/releases/handbook.md

 - [ ] Working groups broadly think about features **with priorities** they want to land for that cycle, have internal discussions, perhaps groom a backlog from previous cycle, get issues triaged, etc.
 - [ ] Update the release manager and members of the Release Team in the [kubeflow/internal-acls](https://github.com/kubeflow/internal-acls/pull/545)
 - [ ] Update the [owners file](https://github.com/kubeflow/community/blob/master/releases/OWNERS) by appointing the new release manager as approver and the rest of the release team as reviewers.
 Add the previous release manager to the list of emeritus approvers.
-- [ ] Establish a regular release team meeting as appropriate on the schedule and update the [Kubeflow release team calendar](https://calendar.google.com/calendar/embed?src=c_c5i4tlc61oq2kehbhv9h3gveuo%40group.calendar.google.com&ctz=America%2FNew_York)
+- [ ] Establish a regular release team meeting as appropriate on the schedule and update the [Kubeflow release team calendar](https://zoom-lfx.platform.linuxfoundation.org/meeting/92113176338?password=883a2c39-41a9-4395-b9f2-d2bd73e8c39e)
 - [ ] [Propose a release timeline](https://github.com/kubeflow/community/pull/558), announce the schedule to [kubeflow-discuss mailing list](https://groups.google.com/g/kubeflow-discuss), and get lazy consensus on the release schedule from the WG leads
   - Review the criteria for the timeline below
-- [ ] Ensure schedule also accounts for the patch releases AFTER the minor release
+- [ ] Ensure schedule also accounts for the patch releases after the base release
-- [ ] Create one [release tracking issue](https://github.com/kubeflow/manifests/issues/2194) for all WGs, distributions representatives, and the communtiy to track
+- [ ] Create one [release tracking issue](https://github.com/kubeflow/manifests/issues/2194) for all WGs, distributions representatives, and the community to track
 - [ ] Start a discussion on [Kubeflow dependency versions](https://github.com/kubeflow/manifests/issues/2207) to support for the release

 Criteria for timeline that the team needs to consider